datastax/kcloud/README.md

 # kcloud

-CLI tool to download kube config settings from various cloud providers.
-Requires local installation of aws, az, and/or gcloud commands to access the cloud providers.
+This command provides a simplified CLI to download kubernetes config from various cloud providers.

+## Prerequisites

+A local installation of the cloud provider commands `aws`, `az`, and/or `gcloud` is required.
+Before using `kcloud`, check that you can successfully run the relevant provider specific commands.

 ## Install